Businesses in Niagara County prepare for a happy and safe New Year’s Eve

 It’s great to introduce the later session so people can ring in the new year properly,” Borowski said.

-As COVID cases continue to rise, Borowski says he trusts his customers will use their best judgement when heading out to celebrate.
+As COVID cases continue to rise, Borowski says he trusts his customers will use their best judgment when heading out to celebrate.

 “Personally I’m not concerned.
 We do have our hand sanitizers around,” he said.
 “I think people when they come here, they’re going to be safe, they’re going to be within their own group.
 They’re not going to be going from lane to lane and all that.
 So I think people will take it upon themselves to be safe.”

-This year will be the first time Halligan’s Tavern in Lockport will being throwing a new year’s eve party.
+This year will be the first time Halligan’s Tavern in Lockport will be throwing a new year’s eve party.

 As an extra precaution, The Goldbar in Niagara Falls is requiring their customers to be vaccinated.